decant09/reiki/README.md

 - Add the secret key just created to the Heroku Config Vars as SECRET_KEY for the KEY value and the secret key value you created as the VALUE.
 - In the settings.py file within the django app, import Path from pathlib, import os and import dj_database_url.
 - Insert the line:
-  -  if os.path.isfile("env.py"): import env
+  - if os.path.isfile("env.py"): iport env
 - Remove the insecure secret key that django has in the settings file by default and replace it with:
   - SECRET_KEY = os.environ.get('SECRET_KEY').
 - Replace the databases section with:
   - DATABASES = { 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))}
 - Ensure the correct indentation for python is used.
-- In the terminal migrate the models over to the new database connection using "python3 manage.py makemigrations" and "python3 manage.py migrate".
+- In the terminal migrate the models over to the new database connection using `python3 manage.py makemigrations` and `python3 manage.py migrate`.
 - Add the cloudinary libraries to the list of installed apps, the order they are inserted is important, 'cloudinary_storage' goes above 'django.contrib.staitcfiles' and 'cloudinary' goes below it.
 - In the Settings.py file - add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
 - Link the file to the templates directory in Heroku TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates').